Nikolai Baden: Juventus

 On 18 August 2018, it was announced that Baden had signed a four-year deal with Juventus.
 He started playing for the Primavera squad.
 Baden was bought for a price about 11,3 millioner danish krone.

 Baden mainly played for Juventus' Primavera team in his first season.
 He got his debut for Juventus U23 in the Serie C in April 2019.
 After 9 appearances in Serie C, Baden was loaned out to Dutch club Fortuna Sittard on 31 January 2020 for the rest of the season.
 On 25 August, he was sent out on loan to Austrian club WSG Tirol for the 2020–21 season.

 Vitesse

 On 14 July 2021, he signed a three-year contract, with an additional extension option, with the Dutch club Vitesse.
 Baden scored in his first official game for the club against PEC Zwolle in the Eredivisie on 15 August 2021.

 On transfer deadline day, 31 January 2023, Baden joined Hungarian club Ferencváros on a one-year loan deal - until 15 January 2024 - with an option to buy.

 Ferencváros

 On 1 February 2023, he was signed by Nemzeti Bajnokság I club, Ferencváros.

+On 5 May 2023, he won the 2022–23 Nemzeti Bajnokság I with Ferencváros, after Kecskemét lost 1–0 to Honvéd at the Bozsik Aréna on the 30th matchday.

+Austria Lustenau

+On 1 September 2023, Baden Frederiksen moved on a new loan to Austria Lustenau in Austria, with an option to buy.

+Lyngby

+On 2 February 2024, Baden Frederiksen signed a contract with Lyngby until the summer of 2027.

+By August 2024, Baden had played just two minutes over two games since his move to Lyngby in the winter of 2024 - and not because he was injured.
+On August 23, 2024, Baden was therefore loaned out to Swedish Allsvenskan club IFK Göteborg for the rest of the year with a built-in option to buy.
+On November 14, 2024, Göteborg, who only managed to play 140 minutes, confirmed his return to Lyngby and that the Swedish club would not exercise the purchase option.

+On 1 September 2025, Lyngby confirmed the termination of the contract after mutual agreement.

+WSG Tirol

+On 2 October 2025, Baden Frederiksen returned to Austrian Bundesliga side WSG Tirol for his second stint at the club.